mfa-team/mfa-team.github.io/survey/survey-table.md

 	});
 	$('.authrs-header').each(function() {
 		$(this).qtip({
-			content: 'The definition of authenticators and their specifications can be found in Section 4.2.2 of the Manuscript',
+			content: 'The definition of authenticators and their specifications can be found in Section 4.2.2 of the Manuscript.',
 			style: {
 				classes: 'qtip-blue'
 			},